nikogura/nikogura.com/NikOguraResume.md

 Are they cool?
 Hells yeah!
 Do I like them?
 I do indeed.
 Would I like to play in them some more?
 When can I start?

+What do you want to do?
+Make stuff in clouds?
+We can do that.
+Wanna make clouds themselves?
+Got you covered there too.

 What kind of cloud do you want to whip up?
 I'll make you one that'll register as a Category 5, but without the whole 'flooding' and 'backed up sewage' parts.
 Eew.

 ## Making Stuff Work